Today marks World Mental Health Day 2018 so no better time to continue the conversation about Minding Your Head…

 • Suicide is the most common cause of death for men between 20-49 years in England and Wales

 • Over 90% of people who die from suicide have a mental health illness at the time of their death

 Those who suffer from mental health issues rarely talk about it openly because they are scared of being judged and looked down upon.

 Society has made mental health illnesses seem like a bad thing which is why people hide having them.
 This is why you might be thinking “if mental health illnesses are so common then why don’t I know anyone with any?”, trust me, the chances are that you do – you just don’t know about it.

-Mental health illnesses are a lot more common than most people think so we have to keep talking about it and we have to keep raising awareness of something that leads one farm worker every week to take his/her own life.
+Mental health illnesses are a lot more common than most people think so we have to keep talking about it and we have to keep raising awareness of something that causes immeasurable grief to so many families every year.

 There is no question that farming can be a highly stressful occupation and the industry is exposed to a unique set of circumstances and stressors.
 Farming does have the poorest safety record of any occupation in the UK and stress is often a key factor in many of the accidents, injuries and illnesses taking place on farms.

 Examples of issues that can cause stress in agriculture include:

 • Time pressures, “too much work, too little time” (especially during calving, shearing, silage, cropping).